 I threw this one in as it is very new and trending.
 This is when a very large organization will offer the homeowner a certain amount for their home without even putting it on the market.
 I am not familiar with what type of agency relationship is established or if there even is one.
 With this business model my only advice is to do your research on what your home is worth and your total net amount.
 Caveat Emptor comes to mind when hearing of this model.

 With the models listed above there is something you should keep in mind when selling.
 In the Raleigh, NC area the typical buyer’s agent fee is 2.4% of the sales price.
 This is typically paid out of the seller’s proceeds and part of the total commission fee.
 So when you are researching business models, you should consider the buyer’s agent fee on top of the fee the listing agent charges.
 So if you see an ad to list your home for “x”%, make sure that is the total commission, not just the commission that goes to the “advertising” Firm.

 Barnes McQuade Realty is a Success Based Firm.
 What this means is we don’t get paid a commission unless the transaction closes.
-I am able to list homes for 3.9% Total Commission….this includes the buyer’s agent fee of 2.4%.
+I am able to list homes for a fair commission rate with great service.
 There are no other commission fees associated with the transaction.
 This is a Full Service business model.
 Though I see nothing wrong with Limited Service or Entry Only models, I have chosen not to offer these services as my name is on the yard sign.
 If my name is on the yard sign, I am going to represent you fully.